guigokw/guigokw/README.md

 Hello and welcome!
 -----------------------------
-• ✏️ hello, my name is luiz guilherme and i am a programming student with a goal to work with fullstack development
+• ✏️ hello, my name is luiz guilherme and i am a programming student with a goal to work with software development

 • 💡 This profile was created to share my learning journey and showcase my skills as a programmer.